Chak 382 GB Sarwarwali

-CHAK 382 GB Sarwarwali is a village of about 5,000 people situated near the city of Jaranwala in the Faisalabad District of Pakistan.
-There are many castes living this village, such as Dar, Noon, Khichi, and Koras.
-It has two primary schools: A girls' primary School and a boys' primary school.
+Chak 382 GB Sarwarwali is a village of about 5,000 people situated near the city of Jaranwala in Faisalabad District of Pakistan.
+There village has two primary schools: one each for girls and boys.

 Surroundings

-It is situated left to the Gugera Branch Canal on the north side and Chak No. 357 GB on north-western side by crossing Gogera Branch.
+It is situated left to the Gugera Branch Canal on the north side and Chak No. 357 GB on north-western side across the Gogera Branch.
 Eastern side near Thatti Gujran.
 There is a small canal which distributes water to many villages of the Dan Abad circle.
 Across the canal, there is a village named Chak No.381 G.B. to the north.